yoshinori77/anno-broadlistening/scatter/README.md

 Note that `result.json` contains a copy of all the generated data, including the contents of `args.csv`, `clusters.csv` and `labels.csv` and `translations.json`.
 These files are only kep around for caching purposes, just in case you want to re-run the pipeline with slightly different parameters and don't need to recompute everything.

+## Known Issues and Troubleshooting

+### Environment Setup

+#### Python Environment
+- We recommend using Python 3.10+ with a virtual environment
+- If you encounter OpenAI client configuration issues (e.g., proxy-related errors), check the `KNOWN_ISSUES.md` file for workarounds
+- Make sure your environment variables (especially `OPENAI_API_KEY`) are properly set

+#### Build and Serving Issues
+- If `next start` fails to serve the built site, use Python's HTTP server as described in the "Viewing the generated report" section
+- The build output directory changes based on the `REPORT` environment variable, always check `pipeline/outputs/<report-name>/report` for the latest build
+- Large page sizes are expected due to embedded analysis results

+For more detailed information about known issues and their workarounds, please refer to `KNOWN_ISSUES.md`.

 ## Credits